drasi-project/drasi-platform/reactions/azure/storagequeue-reaction/README.md

 # Drasi: Azure Storage Queue Reaction

 The Azure Storage Queue Reaction enqueues messages on [Azure Storage Queues](https://learn.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction) in response to changes to the result set of a Drasi Continuous Query.
-The output format can either be the raw query output or a Debezium style format.
+The output format can either be the packed format of the raw query output or an unpacked format, where a single message represents one change to the result set.

 ## Getting started